COVID: Are India's rapid antigen tests reliable? | DW | 12.05.2021

 "Right now, the number of people asking for a test is high and there are not a great number of RT-PCR test labs," the doctor added.

-Some other scientists believe the problem is not so much with antigen tests per se as with the quality of the tests that India is doing currently.
+Other scientists believe the problem is not so much with antigen tests per se as with the quality of the tests that India is using currently.

 ICMR's own tests show just 50-60% accuracy, which means 40 to 50 of every 100 infections are being missed.
 "There are a lot of false negatives," Srinath Reddy, president of the Public Health Foundation of India, told DW.